DrexelSmartHouse/DragonHomeNetwork/README.md

 3. **Sensor node setup**

-   Install simple dht library through the Arduino IDE.
+   With PlatformIO installed with VS code, MCP9808 library should be already installed.

-   In the DragonHomeNetwork/Arduino/rfm69-network/dht11_sensor_node script, change the node_id (line 13) to match the number you wish to give the end node on the network.
+   In the `DragonHomeNetwork/src/LoRa/RFM95.cpp`, change the SERVER_ADDRESS (line 7) to match the number you wish to give the end node on the network.
 This variable helps you to identify where data is coming from when there are multiple sensor nodes on the network.

-   Upload this script to the sensor end node equipped with the DHT11 Temperature and Humidity sensor.
+   In `DragonHomeNetwork/platformio.ini`, change to ```default_envs = F32u4_RFM69_MCP9808``` in order to upload the `DragonHomeNetwork/src/LoRa/MCP9808/MCP9808.cpp` to the sensor end node equipped with the MCP9808 Temperature sensor.

    This node can be powered via USB or wall power.
 Once powered on, it will automatically send data to the server.

 ## Research Analysis <a name="ra"></a>
 ### Cost Scaling <a name="cost"></a>